-The frequency of the PMOC's recurring oversight activities will be on a quarterly basis after grant award "unless the Secretary finds that the recipient requires more frequent oversight because the recipient has failed to meet the requirements of such [Project Management Plan] plan and the project may be at risk of going over budget or becoming behind schedule..."
-The frequency will remain on a quarterly basis unless the FTA has concerns about the project sponsor's ability to adequately manage the project, in which case the FTA may require more frequent monitoring site visits and oversight.
+The PMOC's recurring oversight activities will occur on a quarterly basis after grant award "unless the Secretary finds that the recipient requires more frequent oversight because the recipient has failed to meet the requirements of such (PMP) plan and the project may be at risk of going over budget or becoming behind schedule..."
+The frequency will remain on a quarterly basis unless FTA has concerns about the project sponsor's ability to adequately manage the project, in which case FTA may require more frequent monitoring site visits and oversight.